startreedata/thirdeye/kubernetes/helm/startree-thirdeye/README.md

   --set smtp.password=${SMTP_PASSWORD}
 ```

-All arguments passed to this script are forwarded to helm.
-So to install in namespace `te`, you can
-simply pass on the helm arguments directly.
+To install in namespace `te`, you can simply pass on the helm arguments directly.

 ```bash
 helm install thirdeye . --namespace te